mgarmash/modbus-mqtt/README.md

 ```

-In the above example, every 60 seconds registers 1101, 1103 and 1105 will be read and published as `/wattnode1/energyA`, `/wattnode1/energyB` and `/wattnode1/energyC`.
+In the above example, every 60 seconds registers 1101, 1103 and 1105 will be read from modbus device 1 and published as `/wattnode1/energyA`, `/wattnode1/energyB` and `/wattnode1/energyC`.
 They'll all be decoded as floating point values.
+Modbus device one requires zero based addressing.

 ## Running the application